bendwyer/keepalived/README.md

 - [Sources](#sources)

 ## Background
-These instructions and notes are useful for setting up an active-standby configuration for HAProxy using keepalived.
-While these instructions are written for Ubuntu 16.04, they can be adapted for other Linux distros if needed.
+keepalived is useful for setting up active-standby failover for services.
+When an outage is detected with the monitored service on the MASTER server, keepalived starts that service up on the BACKUP server.
+All communication between the MASTER and BACKUP servers takes place over a virtual IP (VIP).
+In this setup, keepalived monitors the status of HAProxy, a load balancer and reverse proxy service.

 ## Basic Server Information
-You'll need a minimum of two servers for keepalived to work.
+A minimum of two servers is necessary for keepalived to work.
 One server should be designated MASTER, the other BACKUP.
+Communication between servers requires a shared virtual IP (VIP).

 haproxy01.domain.com - 10.10.10.11 (MASTER)
 haproxy02.domain.com - 10.10.10.12 (BACKUP)
+Shared Virtual IP - 10.10.10.99 (VIP)

 ## Setup IP binding on each server
-keepalived needs a shared virtual IP (VIP) in order for communication between the two instances to be possible.
-First, you'll need to enable the ability to bind IPs not defined in the interfaces file.
+keepalived uses a shared virtual IP (VIP) to communicate service status between servers.
+For Ubuntu, the ability to bind IPs not defined in the interfaces file needs to be enabled.

+- Perform the following steps on both servers.

-- Open the sysctl.conf file
+1. Open the sysctl.conf file
 `sudo vi /etc/sysctl.conf`
-- Add the following line at the end of the file `net.ipv4.ip_nonlocal_bind = 1`
+2. Add the following line at the end of the file `net.ipv4.ip_nonlocal_bind = 1`
-- Make the new setting take effect
+3. Make the new setting take effect
 `sudo sysctl -p`
-- Perform these steps on both servers

 ## Install HAProxy
+The HAProxy version available from the Ubuntu repos is always out of date.
+Instead, the latest stable version of HAProxy can be obtained from a custom repo.
+The following site is useful for determining specfic installation steps for Debian distros: https://haproxy.debian.net/

-Use the following site to determine the installation steps specific to your Linux distro: https://haproxy.debian.net/
+The installation steps specific to Ubuntu 16.04 are included below.

-- Generally, the latest version is prefereable to the stable version that ships with Ubuntu.
 - Add the repo and dependencies
 ```
 sudo apt install software-properties-common